OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 end
 ```

-### Easily configure the smart timeseries directly in the WebPortal
+### Easily configure the smart time series directly in the WebPortal
 Input price data from any datasource - we chose CME data for this example - trigger the calculation process for daily MTM, margin account, variation margin.
 Moreover as soon as daily MTM got calculated it triggers the cumulated daily MTM - simply smart.